-1. Nuclear weapons pose unique problems by virtue of their inherent and associated risks, as well as the magnitude of the consequences of their detonation.
+1. Nuclear weapons pose unique challenges by virtue of their inherent and associated risks, as well as the magnitude and breadth of the consequences of their detonation.
 This is in addition to risks related to their delivery systems and directly connected systems, as well as miscalculations and misunderstandings.
 New technologies, increasingly deployed, have heightened these risks, inter alia, by reducing reaction time in the case of hypersonic missiles and increasing vulnerabilities in the case of cyberhacking.
-Automation has further heightened the potential for error and fast-tracked escalation.
+Automation and the integration of artificial intelligence have further heightened the potential for error and fast-tracked escalation.
 Renewed development and deployment of so-called "small", or tactical, nuclear weapons has the potential to lower the threshold for use.

-2. While data about "near misses" is largely limited to those countries laudably showing more transparency in this area, the incident data available shows1 how close humanity has come to numerous nuclear explosions or even nuclear war.
+2. While data about "near misses" is largely limited to those countries laudably showing more transparency in this area, the incident data available show1 how close humanity has come to numerous nuclear explosions or even nuclear war.
 Luck, rather than control procedures, seems to have saved the day on a number of occasions.2 During times of tension, the risk of nuclear weapons use, be it by miscalculation, by accident or intentionally, increases.
-Given the current international situation, that risk has risen substantially over recent years, culminating in the hands of the Bulletin of the Atomic Scientists' famous doomsday clock being moved to an unprecedented 100 seconds to midnight at the beginning of 2020 and remaining there in 2021.
+These risks are further exacerbated by thinly veiled threats of nuclear weapon use, as well as considerations of and actual placing of nuclear weapons in other countries.
+This recent development is not even yet fully reflected in the assessment of the Bulletin of the Atomic Scientists' famous doomsday clock standing at an unprecedented 90 seconds to midnight since the beginning of 2023, closer than even at the heights of the Cold War.